Current Co-op Students Frequently Asked Questions

 As some academic courses are only offered once per year (either Term 1 or Term 2), you may end up missing prerequisites for the core courses of your program, which may extend your program, and postpone the graduation date.
 Before making any formal changes to your Co-op/Academic sequence, you need to confirm with your department’s academic advisor whether your plan will fit with the academic courses and future schedule.
 Note: by submitting the completed Co-op sequence change form, you are confirming that you have discussed your sequence plan with your academic advisor and they have approved it.

-You need to fill out the Sequence Change Form to change your work term sequence and email it to your Co-op Coordinator.
+You need to fill out the Sequence Change Form to change your work term sequence and email it to your Co-op Career Advisor.
 Please note the deadlines for changing your co-op sequence:

 ● December 31st for Summer term (May to August)